michalis0/Business-Intelligence-and-Analytics/week3 - Pandas - Data Cleaning/README.md

 # Pandas and EDA

 Your teaching assistants will show you the following:
-- Walkthrough on data analysis.
+- You will become familiar with using Pandas for applying important concepts in EDA: **summary statistics, boxplots, correlations and pairplots**.
-- Continue on operations using Pandas for Exploratory Data Analysis, or EDA.
+- We will also see how to get data from a webpage through **web-scraping**.

 ## Hour 1 - "Walkthroughs"